CtrlK

 Distinctiveness Conflict Risk

-Highly distinctive with a clear niche focused specifically on Azure Messaging SDKs (Event Hubs and Service Bus).
-The trigger terms are very specific to this domain (AMQP errors, event processor host, checkpoint, dead letter) and unlikely to conflict with general Azure skills or other messaging platform skills.
+Highly distinctive with a clear niche: Azure Messaging SDKs specifically for Event Hubs and Service Bus.
+The trigger terms are very specific to this domain (AMQP errors, event processor host, checkpoint, dead letter) and unlikely to conflict with other skills.

 3 / 3